rishabhstein/git-11ty-blog/src/microfeed/2025-08-10-philosophy-and-science.md

 date: 2025-08-10
 ---

-I was watching a youtube video by a philospher Daniel Denett [link](https://youtu.be/nGrRf1wD320?feature=shared), which present a similar idea as *academic bureaucracy* in the book Nexus by Harari.
+I was watching a youtube video by a philospher Daniel Denett [link](https://youtu.be/nGrRf1wD320?feature=shared), which presents a similar idea as *academic bureaucracy* in the book Nexus by Harari.
 I found a few similarities in both.

 1. Harari mentioned that academic bureaucrats prefer the categorisation of fields and often ignore the middle
 2. ground.
 For instance biology and philosophy.